-Like ACLS, PALS is a 12 hour course.
+Like ACLS, PALS is a 14 hour (2-day) course.
 There is a few hours of work to do from home before attending our full day class.
 PALS needs to be renewed every 2 years, but we’ve found health providers benefit from extra practice and exposure in retaking the full class, so we do not offer the shorter renewal curriculum.
 Your education is our top priority, and that’s what brings our students back year after year.

 At Calgary Emergency Education, you’ll also find small class sizes in great ratios!
 We have one instructor for every four students.
 This ensures your questions are answered quickly and you receive all the personal attention you can stand.

 Children aren’t small adults.
 It’s important to study best practices for children rather than just extrapolate from your knowledge of adults.
 If you want to provide the children in your care with the best treatments developed just for them, PALS can help give you the knowledge and skills you need.